 A New Englander by birth and preference, Judith became a permanent resident of New Hampshire in 2017, after years of moving around the country.
 She is not new to the state, having spent summers in the White Mountains from the time she was a toddler.
 Her memories of the area are deep and nourishing.

-Last Winter, she took the Master Gardener course in Goffstown.
-It was something that she had wanted to do for a long time.
+In 2018, she took the Master Gardener course in Goffstown, something that she had wanted to do for a long time.
 She found many Eureka! moments over the twelve weeks and wondered why she hadn’t signed up sooner!

 Please check out her Facebook group Gardeners' Miscellany devoted to sites, exhibits, themes, and issues related to landscape in all its forms (as well as the occasional how-to tip): https://www.facebook.com/groups/351281782024546/?ref=bookmarks